 The first one we’ll get into is in regard to a series of real estate transactions involving a house sold by James Alefantis.

 In 2007, while Comet Ping Pong owner James Alefantis was romantically involved with Correct the Record head David Brock, they purchased a Washington, D.C. home.
 They sold it in 2013 for $2.25 million.
 Real estate records connect James Alefantis to the purchase of over a dozen properties (an extensive roster of properties for anyone, much less the owner of a hipsterish pizza and ping pong joint).

 A real estate database shows a convoluted sales history in the years leading up to when Brock and Alefantis bought and sold the home, with the owernship of the property seemingly being passed around within a small group of people and organizations, including a trust called L’Enfant, for over a decade.
+(Also worth noting, and added by a commenter, is that a company named Priap sold the house as well — its name an apparent reference to Priapus, a lustful Greek god of sex and male genitalia, known for raping the Goddess Hestia and usually depicted as toting an cartoonishly-enormous erect phallus).
 Some parties even re-purchased the house multiple times:

 The last purchase on record was the Alefantis sale in 2012 to a Luis and Scott Driscoll.
 I mention this only because one Pizzagate researcher claimed that Scott Driscoll was mysteriously deceased when he somehow allegedly purchased the home.
 If there is a mystery here, that detail is not part of it: I have found no evidence directly linking the deceased Scott Driscoll to the property, but was able to find another listing linking a living Scott Driscoll to a Luz Lopez, indicating this to be the Scott Driscoll in the sales records.